 Intense toothaches and dental traumas often require immediate attention in order to minimize damage and reduce pain.
-Fortunately, Heritage Dental Centre offers emergency dental services for a number of issues.
+Fortunately, Heritage Dental Centre offers emergency dental services for several issues.

 A cracked or broken tooth may require immediate attention if the fracture is very painful or the remaining tooth has sharp edges.
-Depending on the severity of the fracture, an emergency dentist will reinforce the damaged tooth with a filling, crown or root canal.
+Depending on the fracture’s severity, an emergency dentist will reinforce the damaged tooth with a filling, crown or root canal.